edinburgh-data-science/foundations-of-data-science/README.md

 9. [Debugging](http://swcarpentry.github.io/python-novice-inflammation/09-debugging.html)
 10. [Command-Line Programs](http://swcarpentry.github.io/python-novice-inflammation/10-cmdline.html)

-## Relational databases (weeks 8-10)
+## Relational databases (weeks 9-10)
-Relational databases are a common way to store large data sets with complex structure and are widely used in private industry.
-The ability to work with databases is a hugely important skill for any budding data scientist.
-Weeks 8-10 of the course will focus on relational databases using SQL.
+Three common options for storage are text files, spreadsheets, and databases.
+Text files are easiest to create, and work well with version control, but then we would have to build search and analysis tools ourselves.
+Spreadsheets are good for doing simple analyses, but they don’t handle large or complex data sets well.
+Databases, however, include powerful tools for search and analysis, and can handle large, complex data sets.
+These lessons will show how to use an SQL database to explore balance sheet data for U.S. banks.

+While SQL (and perhaps relational databases in general) are stll widely used in industry...

 ![SQL vs. NoSQL jobs](http://www.indeed.com/trendgraph/jobgraph.png?q=SQL%2C+NoSQL)

-...industry job trends
+...the use of SQL databases declining relative to NoSQL databases is declinging rapidly.

 ![SQL vs. NoSQL job growth](http://www.indeed.com/trendgraph/jobgraph.png?q=SQL%2C+NoSQL&relative=1)

+My current plan is to cover NoSql databases in the 3rd year course.
+A solid understanding of SQL databases will help students understand when and why one should prefer SQL or NoSQL for a particular problem.

 ### Topics covered